 they believed lawyers are “deal breakers”….to overcome…the problem,

-they that would reduce the roles of the lawyers to mere draftsmen”
+they proactively tried to reduce the roles of the lawyers to mere draftsmen”

-Honestly, I am exhausted trying to explain to SME owners there are no such things as a standard contract templates.
-Reviewing of contracts is also not a reading exercise of crrecting grammar, typo errors or advising you that this is a standard clause.
+Honestly, I am exhausted trying to explain to SME owners there is no such thing as a standard contract templates.
+Reviewing of contracts is also not a reading exercise of correcting grammar, typo errors or advising you that this is a standard clause.